rust-lang/rust/doc/tutorial.md

 Rust supports a system of lightweight tasks, similar to what is found in Erlang or other actor systems.
 Rust tasks communicate via messages and do not share data.
-However, it is possible to send data without copying it by making use of [unique boxes](#unique-boxes), which allow the sending task to release ownership of a value, so that the receiving task can keep on using it.
+However, it is possible to send data without copying it by making use of [the exchange heap](#unique-boxes), which allow the sending task to release ownership of a value, so that the receiving task can keep on using it.

 > ***Note:*** As Rust evolves, we expect the task API to grow and